 The school may decide to remove pupils from the classroom for a limited period, at the instruction of a member of staff.
+This may include no physical contact, gentle physical contact (escort) or positive handling.

 The pupil will be moved to a room that is: